Secondary CMB temperature anisotropies from magnetic reheating: Introduction

-In this paper, we newly point out another effect on the CMB temperature anisotropies induced from PMFs.
-In \citet{Saga:2017wwr}, the authors studied a late time reheating mechanism through the diffusion of PMFs, inspired by the acoustic reheating proposed in~\citealt{Jeong:2014gna,Nakama:2014vla}. \citet{2015JCAP...05..049N} extended the framework of the acoustic reheating to the spatially fluctuated one.
-Roughly speaking, the acoustic reheating is a backreaction of Silk damping.
-The inhomogeneity is washed away due to the acoustic damping so that the local Universe would be slightly reheated.
-Basically, this effect is at the second order in temperature perturbations, and hence its impact is sensitive to the amplitude of the primordial fluctuations with the corresponding damping scales.
-If the primordial fluctuations acquired non-Gaussian features, the cross-correlation between the primary CMB temperature anisotropies and the secondary one induced by the acoustic reheating would be non-zero.
-In \citet{2015JCAP...05..049N}, the authors showed that such secondary CMB temperature anisotropies implicitly put the upper bounds on the extremely squeezed shape of the primordial non-Gaussianity.

-On the basis of the same analogy for the anisotropy of the acoustic reheating, we can extend the global magnetic reheating developed in \citet{Saga:2017wwr} to the spatially fluctuated one, which we call {\it inhomogeneous magnetic reheating}.
-The dissipation of spatially fluctuated PMFs leads to the spatially fluctuating energy injection into the CMB photons.
-Since the passive modes are also given by the quadratic term of PMFs, by taking the cross-correlation between the passive mode and the inhomogeneous magnetic reheating, we could obtain a constraint on the strength of PMFs on extremely small scales corresponding to the diffusion scales in the early Universe.
+In this paper, we point out another effect on the CMB temperature anisotropies induced by PMFs.
+In \citet{Saga:2017wwr}, the authors studied a late-time reheating mechanism through the diffusion of PMFs and estimated upper bounds on the PMF power spectrum on small scales.
+Indeed, this idea was inspired by the works on acoustic reheating~\citep{Jeong:2014gna,Nakama:2014vla}.
+Roughly speaking, acoustic reheating is heating due to acoustic damping.
+Sound waves of a primordial baryon-photon plasma are dissipated due to shear viscosity on small scales.
+This process leaves nothing in linear perturbation theory; however, the average component of the Universe would be slightly reheated at second order in the fluctuations.
+Thus, this effect is of second order in temperature perturbations, and hence, it is sensitive to the amplitude of primordial fluctuations on the corresponding damping scales. \citet{Jeong:2014gna} and \citet{Nakama:2014vla} derived a constraint on the amplitude of short-wavelength density perturbations by comparing the radiation temperature at BBN and that at recombination.
+Then, \citet{Saga:2017wwr} applied this method for energy injection due to the dissipation of PMFs. \citet{2015JCAP...05..049N} extended the framework of acoustic reheating to spatially fluctuated one.
+If primordial fluctuations are non-Gaussian, the cross-correlation between the primary CMB temperature anisotropies and the secondary one induced by acoustic reheating would be non-zero. \citet{2015JCAP...05..049N} showed that the observed CMB temperature anisotropies implicitly put upper bounds on extremely squeezed shapes of primordial non-Gaussianity because the secondary anisotropy should be subdominant.
+On the analogy of acoustic reheating, we can extend global magnetic reheating proposed in \citet{Saga:2017wwr} to spatially fluctuated one, which we call {\it inhomogeneous magnetic reheating}.
+The dissipation of spatially fluctuated PMFs leads to inhomogeneous energy injections into the CMB photons, which would be seen as additional anisotropies in the CMB.
+Moreover, if PMFs are non-Gaussian, it might be a novel probe to explore such primordial non-Gaussianity in PMFs similar to anisotropic acoustic reheating.